AcademeForge/FAQ/README.md

 <div class="faq-item">
     <h3>19.
 How many schools are participating?</h3>
     <div class="answer">
         <p>Several schools across different regions are participating.
-(You can write the exact number later when confirmed, e.g., "20+ schools.")</p>
+Currently we can't share the exact data but will update after round 1</p>
     </div>
 </div>
 <div class="faq-item">
     <h3>20.
 How many students are participating?</h3>
     <div class="answer">
-        <p>In Round 1, about 1000 students are expected to participate.</p>
+        <p>In Round 1, about 1000+ students are expected to participate.</p>
     </div>
 </div>
 <div class="faq-item">